 Please call our office today after you read about your motorcycle case and set up a free initial case evaluation.
 We are ready for your call.

 First Steps for a Successful Claim

 After the accident, there is a lot of evidence that needs to be collected.
-If you can have a friend, family member, or attorney come to the scene to do this for you if you are unable to.
+Have a friend, family member, or attorney come to the scene to do this if you are unable.
 What needs to happen is you have to get photos and possibly videos of the scene of the accident.
 You can record the tire marks, any vehicles involved, and your injuries.
 Anything that you think is important needs to be documented.
 You should also get contact information from all witnesses and every driver involved in the accident.
 All of this is highly important when trying to create a successful and strong case.